GrosvenorTechnology/OemAccessApi/documentation/ApplicationConfiguration/ModeOverview.md

 - **Mode [entityId]** - The mode to change to.
 - **Priority [int]** - The priority for the mode entry.
 - **Period [timespan] (optional)** - If provided the entry will be automatically removed after the given time period.
-- **Reference [string] (optional)** - A reference that can be used to remove the entry from the stack.
+- **Reference [string] (optional)** - A reference that can be used to remove or replace an entry on the stack.
 If no reference is supplied it will normally default to the source entity `type:id`.
-An Action will supply a reference dependant on its configuration.
+An Action will supply a reference dependant on its configuration, but it can be overridden in the command.

 Remove entry from stack:

 - **Reference [string] (optional)** - Remove the entry with the matching reference from the stack.
 If no reference is supplied it will normally default to the source entity `type:id`.
-An Action will supply a reference dependant on its configuration.
+An Action will supply a reference dependant on its configuration, but it can be overridden in the command.

 The result of a command can be: